|

 future.
 Mary had left the Daily Express.
 She and Hemingway were each

-did not offer any information.
-As the talk continued I learned that
+writing for TIME and As the talk continued I learned that

 Hemingway was grandly billeted at the Hotel Ritz.
 It also became evident that